suddutt1/fabricnetgenerator/README.md

     ```

 ## TODO
-1. Need to document the steps
+1. Need to document the output
-2. Need to add some command line option to generate input network json file
-3. Add instructions at the end of generation
+2. Add instructions at the end of generation on the console

-## Tool download
+## Tool download ( Not required separately anymore)

 ```sh
 export VERSION=1.0.4